-Catalog - Prerequisites: Admission to the M.Ed in Counseling Program and EDCD 601, 603, 604 (or concurrent), 606 or 609, or permission of the instructor.
+Catalog - Prerequisites: Admission to the M.Ed in Counseling Program and EDCD 525, 601, 603, 604 (or concurrent), 606 or 609, or permission of the instructor.
 You must have the prerequisites to enroll in this class.

-This course is designed to provide students with a comprehensive introduction to the theoretical and practical aspects of career counseling and development by a) reviewing the history of career development theories and vocational counseling, b) discussing empirical students and research questions on the psychology of work, and c) exploring the influence of the multicultural movement of career counseling and development.
+Presents theories and counseling issues relevant to career counseling in schools and community agencies.
+This course is designed to provide students with a comprehensive introduction to the theoretical and practical aspects of career counseling and development by a) reviewing the history of career development theories and vocational counseling, b) discussing empirical studies and research questions on the psychology of work, and c) exploring the influence of the multicultural movement of career counseling and development.
 It is hoped that students will develop a broad understanding of the major theoretical, practical, and empirical based issues that characterize each theory discussed in this course.
-To facilitate students' self-awareness as careered individuals and career counselors, students will also have the opportunity to complete self-report instruments, conceptualize case study materials, conduct a written career assessment based on their own career-related personality and identity, and develop and implement a career counseling intervention at a community-based agency.
+To facilitate students' self-awareness as careered individuals and career counselors, students will also have the opportunity to complete self-report instruments, conceptualize case study materials, conduct a written career assessment based on their own career-related personality and identity, and develop and implement a career counseling intervention at a community or school-based agency.